Frequently asked questions

 What size soccer ball does my player need?

-Soccer ball size depends on the age of the player.
-Size 3 soccer balls are used with players between 3 and 7 years of age.
-Size 4 soccer balls are used for players between ages 8 and 11 years of age.
+Soccer ball size depends on the player's age.
+Size 3 soccer balls are used with players aged 3 to 7.
+Size 4 soccer balls are used for players aged 8 to 11.
 Size 5 soccer balls are for ages 12+.
-Since LUFC’s youngest players are age 8, all LUFC teams play with either a size 4 or size 5 ball.
+Since LUFC’s youngest players are aged 8, all LUFC teams play with either a size 4 or size 5 ball.

 What is needed for each practice and game?

-For practices, players are expected to wear soccer cleats, shin guards, and soccer socks while bringing their own ball and water bottle.
-For games, players are expected to wear their LUFC team uniform and soccer cleats while bringing their own water bottle and soccer ball.
+For practices, players are expected to wear a gray shirt, soccer cleats, shin guards, and soccer socks, and to bring their own ball and water bottle.
+For games, players are expected to wear their purple LUFC team uniform, soccer cleats, shin guards, and soccer socks, and to bring their gray LUFC team uniform, their own ball, and a water bottle.